-During his time at ADF International, Clarke has been involved in more than 15 cases before Europe’s highest human rights court, the European Court of Human Rights, which has jurisdiction over 47 countries.
+During his time at ADF International, Clarke has been involved in more than 15 cases before the UK Supreme Court and Europe’s highest human rights court, the European Court of Human Rights, which has jurisdiction over 47 countries.
 These cases include Mortier v.
 Belgium, which is challenging Belgium’s liberal euthanasia laws, and Tonchev v.
 Bulgaria, which challenges Bulgaria for distributing “educational” fliers to citizens which described the evangelical church as a “dangerous sect.”

 Clarke earned his LL.B with American law from the University of Nottingham with honours in 2012, having spent one year at the University of Virginia School of Law.
 He also completed the Bar Professional Training Course at Nottingham Law School.
 Clarke completed the ADF leadership development program to become a Blackstone Fellow in 2011.
 He is qualified as a barrister and is admitted to the Bar of England and Wales.